Infernodrakon: Discovery and naming

 In 2002, a tyrannosauroid specimen (BMR P2002.4.1, "Jane", now the holotype of Nanotyrannus lethaeus) was recovered from strata belonging to the Maastrichtian-age Hell Creek Formation in Carter County, Montana, United States.
 Alongside that specimen was the fifth cervical (neck) vertebra of an azhdarchid pterosaur.
 Catalogued as BMR P2002.2, it was originally assigned to cf. Quetzalcoatlus sp.
 In 2014, Alexander Averianov identified the specimen as indeterminate azhdarchid.
 In 2021, Brian Andres and Wann Langston Jr. classified BMR P2002.2 more broadly as an indeterminate azhdarchiform.

-In 2025, a team consisting of Henry Thomas, David W. E. Hone, Timothy Gomes, and Joseph E. Peterson re-examined the specimen, determining that it belonged to a novel genus more closely related to Arambourgiania philadelphiae from Jordan than to Quetzalcoatlus.
+In 2025, a team consisting of Emily Thomas, David W. E. Hone, Timothy Gomes, and Joseph E. Peterson re-examined the specimen, determining that it belonged to a novel genus more closely related to Arambourgiania philadelphiae from Jordan than to Quetzalcoatlus.
 The authors designated BMR P2002.2 as the holotype of a new pterosaur genus and species, Infernodrakon hastacollis.

 The generic name, Infernodrakon, combines the Italian word inferno (derived from the Latin infernus), meaning "hell", after the discovery of the holotype in the Hell Creek Formation, with the Ancient Greek δράκων (drakon), meaning "dragon".
 The specific name, hastacollis, combines "hasta"—a type of Roman spear—with the Latin root collum, meaning "neck", referencing the extremely long and thin morphology of the preserved vertebra.
 This name also references the specific epithet of the related Azhdarcho lancicollis, which is derived from the Roman lancea javelin.
 The intended full binomial name meaning is "spear-necked dragon from Hell".